 Undergraduate Academic Credit Program Fee includes full workshop participation and tuition, university fees, some course materials, and daily lunch.
-Participation in the September student exhibition and attendance at the September public lecture are required.
-In order to complete this course you must design and make an artist’s book inspired in some way by your week at Stone House.
+Participation in the September student exhibition and attendance at the September public lecture are required for all those who wish to receive a grade.
+In order to complete this course for full academic credit you must design and make an artist’s book inspired in some way by your week at Stone House.

 Undergraduate course code: ART342

 - Out-of-state residents: $2,464.00